desiderati/commons/README.md

 - Better Swagger Thin Server configuration.

 #### [2.1.3] - 2020-01-24
-- Added empty **application.properties** file.
+- Added an empty **application.properties** file.

 #### [2.1.2] - 2020-01-22
 - Fixed a bug related to refreshing properties and local validation.

 #### [2.1.1] - 2020-01-22
-- Added support to default properties.
+- Added support for default properties.
-- Added support to refreshable properties.
+- Added support for refreshable properties.
 - Added dependency with Spring Cloud Starter.
 - Minor changes.
 - Improved the Swagger client properties configuration.
 Now there is no need of extending the **SwaggerClientProperties** class.
 - Changed the **DefaultPhysicalNamingStrategy** class.
-Now there is no need of extending it, just to configure the property 'app.database.table-prefix'.
+Now there is no need of extending it, just to configure the property `app.database.table-prefix`.
 - Better messages while handling authorization and authentication.

 #### [2.1.0] - 2020-01-16